Vadym-0K/Vadym-0K/README.md

 🎮 Game Development Enthusiast<br>
 💻 Back-End Development<br>
 📫 How to reach me vadym.kharchenko@yahoo.com<br>
-⚡ Fun fact: I play Dota 2, Factorio, and Chess<br>
+⚡ Fun fact: I play Dota 2, Factorio, and Chess<be>
+<br><br>Originally from Ukraine, currently residing in the States.
 <be><br>

 > [!TIP]